3 Ways to Fix Bad Pool Header in Windows 10

 Blue screen of death!
 The very mention of those words sends chills down an average computer user’s spine.
-There are a number of reason as well as some error codes that are associated with the blue screen of death error messages.
-One such error code is the bad pool header (BAD_POOL_HEADER on windows 8 and 10 based systems) error with a code of something like 0x00000019. (only on machines older than Windows 8)
+Several reasons and some error codes are associated with the blue screen of death error messages.
+One such error code is the lousy pool header (BAD_POOL_HEADER on Windows 8 and 10-based systems) error with a code of 0x00000019. (only on machines older than Windows 8)

-The possible reasons for getting the bad pool header windows 10.
-Windows 10 bad pool header error are conflicts due to old driver modules in your system, bad RAM modules, or it could even be faulty.
-Sometimes, the error could be caused by your own friendly neighborhood anti-malware software tool or maybe a hard disk problem in Windows 10.
+The possible reasons for getting the bad pool header are Windows 10.
+Windows 10 lousy pool header errors are conflicts due to old driver modules in your system, bad RAM modules, or it could even be faulty.
+Sometimes, the error could be caused by your own friendly neighborhood anti-malware software tool or a hard disk problem in Windows 10.
+To Fix a Bad Pool Header in Windows 10, Do a Ram test, update your drivers, or Get rid of your Anti Malware software

 How to Fix Bad Pool Header in Windows 10